-2014 2013 Mortgage note payable to the City of Columbus in 360 monthly installments of \$54 through March 2015.
-The note is interest free and is secured by real estate owned by FOH. \$ 541 \$ 1,191 Mortgage note payable to a commercial bank in 360 monthly installments of \$175 through April 2024.
+2015 2014 Mortgage note payable to a commercial bank in 119 monthly installments of \$4,277 with one final payment of outstanding principal and accrued interest due in August 2024.
+The note bears interest at 4.99% and is secured by real estate owned by Southeast. \$ 626,506 \$ - Mortgage note payable to a commercial bank in 360 monthly installments of \$175 through April 2024.
 The note bears interest at 7.75% and is secured by real estate owned by FOH.
-14,401 15,342 Mortgage note to the City of Columbus payable when underlying real estate is sold or transferred or when FOH stops operating as a homeless facility.
+13,383 14,401 Mortgage note to the City of Columbus payable when underlying real estate is sold or transferred or when FOH stops operating as a homeless facility.
 The note is interest free and is secured by real estate owned by FOH.
 10,000 10,000 Mortgage note to the City of Columbus payable when underlying real estate is sold or transferred or when FOH stops operating as a homeless facility.
 The note is interest free and is secured by real estate owned by FOH.
 15,000 15,000 Mortgage note to the City of Columbus payable when underlying real estate is sold or transferred or when FOH stops operating as a homeless facility.
 The note is interest free and is secured by real estate owned by FOH.
 10,000 10,000